 - 1. the date of surgery,

-- 2. whether septoplasty +/- turbinate reduction was carried out
+- 2. whether septoplasty +/- unilateral turbinate reduction was carried out

 - 3. Whether there were any complications

 Please also see section 8.1.1 for further details recorded post septoplasty.
-Patients will be contacted by either telephone, email or texts 2 weeks after the surgery in order for the research team to record any adverse events.
+Patients will be contacted by either telephone, email or texts 2 weeks after the surgery in order for the research team to record any adverse events and any concomitant medication.